5.2 Youth participation in representative democracy

 The voting age limit for representative democracy institutions at all levels, including for the European Parliament elections, in Ireland is 18 years.
 The age limit for voting in referendums is also 18 years.
 There are no immediate plans to lower the voting age limit however there have been recent calls and debates surrounding this matter and this will be discussed in Section 10- Ongoing Debates and Reforms.

-- A whole-time member of the Defence Forces.
+- Full-time members of the Defense Forces.

-The following groups of young people are also entitled to postal vote
+The following groups of young people are also entitled to postal vote:

 - Those with a physical illness or disability